-Paste options: Copies or inserts previously Copied option data back into the table.
+- Paste options: Copies or inserts previously Copied option data back into the table.
 The position where each option's data is pasted into the table is determined from option names.
 Suppose an option named "Opt" has been previously copied into the clipboard.
 If "Opt" exists in the current table, then the paste command replaces all its data.
-Otherwise, a new option "Opt" is created.
+Otherwise, a new option "Opt" is created. - Find...: Opens the same window as on the Model Page in which you can define a text to be searched for in the data table. - Find next: Continues searching from the current position in the data table. - ♥ Undo: Undo the last option-editing operation. - TM Redo: Redo the last undone option-editing operation.

-Analysis of options: The following three buttons provide shortctuts to option analysis commands available in the Analysis Menu:
+Analysis of options: The following three buttons provide shortcuts to option analysis commands available in the Analysis Menu:

-- ^{±1} Plus-minus-1 analysis: Investigating the effects of changing basic option values by one step up and down. - Selective explanation: Identifying particular advantages and disadvantages of an option. - △ Compare options...: Comparing an option with some other options. - ♥ Undo: Undo the last option-editing operation. - Redo: Redo the last undone options-editing operation.
+- ±1 Plus-minus-1 analysis: Investigating the effects of changing basic option values by one step up and down. - Selective explanation: Identifying particular advantages and disadvantages of an option. - △ Compare options...: Comparing an option with some other options.